BIO & CLIENTS

 As an oral historian Kayleigh creates soundscape installations, digital archives, exhibitions, listening parties, and live multi-modal performance pieces that include communal and personal narratives.

-Most of Kayleigh's work focuses on how to share stories—not only to deliver poignant information, but also to convey the "felt experience" of those living the story—in effort to transcend division and difference, as well as splash in moments of transcendence.
+Most of Kayleigh's work focuses on how to share stories to convey the "felt experience" of those living the story—in effort to transcend division and difference, as well as splash in moments of transcendence.
 She hopes the recording and sharing of personal stories, or by adding the additional verbiage to make's one's story transport a reader through time and space, can cultivate fertile ground for "hearing" the experiences of another, as well as perhaps welcome a little playfulness—a much needed antidote to life's seriousness.

 Through her performance company The CSCP Kayleigh used audio narratives as soundtracks to explore the stage for ethnographic storytelling to discuss societal issues, instigating felt experience around concepts including; Disconnection, Involuntary Waste, Local Food Systems, Hydraulic Fracking, Gender politics and Systemic injustices.